canro91/canro91.github.io/_posts/2021-05-10-WriteTestsThatUseDateTimeNow.md

 To replace the `DateTime.Now` in our tests, we need seams.

 **A seam is a place to introduce testable behavior in our code under test.
-Two techniques to introduce seams are interfaces to declare dependencies in the constructor of a service and optional setter methods to plug in testable values.**.
+Two techniques to introduce seams are interfaces to declare dependencies in the constructor of a service and optional setter methods to plug in testable values.**

 Let's see these two techniques to replace the `DateTime.Now` in our tests.